BlackWhiteYoshi/Blazor.TSRuntime/README.md

 There are some features planned (no guarantees whatsoever):

-* option in config: generate on save (not used in source generator)
-* TypeMapDefault more default types (e.g. Uint8Array -> byte[], DotNetStreamReference -> DotNetStreamReference)
 * module grouping in seperate interfaces
 * Generic type-mapping (INumber&lt;T&gt; instead of double)
 * Generic TS-Functions